AlGhamdiGhadah/github-slideshow/_posts/0000-01-02-AlGhamdiGhadah.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-your text here you go
-use the left arrow to go back
+your text here you go updateeeeeed use the left arrow to go back